 If you are a beginner, then feeling nauseous or nervous is natural, but don’t be afraid of it and relax!

 Doing embroidery is going to be the most memorable experience of your life.
 You won’t get the best result of your first try, but do remember, every skill demands practice.

 Look around, and if you find someone who is pro at it, then ask him/her to help you.

 Kindly take one step at a time and don’t rust!
 Start with smaller and more comfortable designs and then move towards difficult ones slowly.

 Keep a Diary; An embroidery Diary

-Make notes and save them in the diary-like which stabilizer was used with which fabric, thread type, combinations of thread and fabrics or designs so that you can replicate them in the future.
+Make notes and save them in the diary-like which stabilizer was used with which fabric, thread type, combinations of thread, and fabrics or designs so that you can replicate them in the future.

-In the beginning, you have to organized; you have to remember the place of every thread, fabric, stabilizer, and scissors so that you can easily find them when you need them.
+In the beginning, you have to organize; you have to remember the place of every thread, fabric, stabilizer, and scissors so that you can easily find them when you need them.
 Keep everything in a nearby shelve or cupboard.